doiotyourself/doiotyourself.github.io/_posts/2023-01-25-Will-this-blog-make-any-money.md

 ### 2. As a personal journal

 I could make these notes and not publish them.
-In fact I have been doing this for more than a year now, but the journal is messy, and the quality is ho-hum.
+In fact, I have been doing this for more than a year now, but the journal is messy, and the quality is ho-hum.
 Maybe if I publish it to the Internet there will be a forever-record, somewhat influencing me to up my game.

-My journal started out with a purpose of documenting work in progress so that I could keep reasonable productivity after large gaps between progress - raising three young children takes priority over projects.
+My journal started out with a purpose to document work in progress adequately enough that I could keep reasonable productivity after time away from the project - raising three young children takes priority over projects.

 And then there is my desire to help my future-self fix what ever I have made when it eventually breaks.

 ### 3. To make money?